View Related Sites

 Institutions use test results in different ways.
 To find out more about how your results will be used as part of the admissions process, contact the institution(s).

 For certain tests, if a candidate thinks a Malpractice case or a Results Enquiry outcome was incorrectly handled, they can submit an Appeal.
-For more information, and to fill in an online form, please see the Appeals section of our Useful documents page.

 If there is a change to your results before you share them with your chosen institution(s), this will be reflected in the results as they appear on Metritests.
 If your results change after you have shared them with the institution(s), you will need to tell the institution(s) that your results have changed as they may have already seen your original result.
 You may want to inform the institution in advance that you have made a Results Enquiry or Appeal if your results have already been passed to them.